How to Become a Pharmacy Technician: A Step-by-Step Guide

 Pharmacy technicians are vital members of the health care team.
 They work under the direct supervision of licensed pharmacists to perform various tasks related to medication dispensing and management.
 Their primary responsibilities include:

-• Receiving and processing prescription requests from healthcare providers and patients
+• Receiving and processing prescription requests from health care providers and patients

 • Labeling and packaging medications for dispensing